BarZamsky/Social-Network/README.md

 # Social Network
 Social network is a MERN stack web applicationsuch as LinkedIn that includes profile managing, personal network and online dashboard that includes posts and comments.

+## Quick Start

+- In the /config folder, create a file named default.json
+- Change the MONGO_URL into your own MongoDB url

 ## Installation

 ```bash